openflighthpc/flight-report/README.md

 ### Site Checks

 A configurable "site" directory can be specified in config.yaml which provides an extra source of check scripts.

+These scripts also have to stick to the "musts" specified at the beginning of this section (except the location must be in the location specified by `sitechecksdir` in `config.yaml`)

 ## Statuses